 What is the sign of salt build-up?

 You have to repot in fresh soil if your soil has accumulated any salts after using tap water or over-fertilization.
 You will notice white residue on the soil or pot surface.

 Monstera Spruceana offers you a thrilling gardening journey with its different leaf forms and colors.

-This plant should be watered using the alternate drying method to prevent root rot, under or overwatering issues.
+This plant should be watered using the alternate drying method to prevent root rot, and under or overwatering issues.

 Unfortunately, it’s not a pet-friendly option, so if you have a curious pet in your house, avoid growing this plant indoors.